Locally connected Smale spaces, pinched spectrum, and infra-nilmanifolds: Co-dimension one Smale spaces

 \section{Co-dimension one Smale spaces}

 We say that a Smale space is of \emph{co-dimension one} if its stable or unstable leaves are homeomorphic to $\R$ with respect to their intrinsic topology.

-It was proved by Franks~\cite[Theorem~6.3]{franks} that every co-dimension one \emph{Anosov diffeomorphism} is a linear Anosov diffeomorphism of a torus.
+It was proved by Franks~\cite[Theorem~6.3]{franks} and Newhouse~\cite{newhouse:codimone} that every co-dimension one \emph{Anosov diffeomorphism} is topologically conjugate to a linear Anosov diffeomorphism of a torus.
 Here we prove this statement for all locally connected and connected Smale spaces.

 \begin{theorem} A locally connected and connected co-dimension one Smale space is topologically conjugate to a co-dimension one hyperbolic automorphism of a torus $\R^d/\Z^d$. \end{theorem}